The Clear Edge

 The Executive Summary

-• Who this is for: Founders, coaches, consultants, and agency operators in the $50K–$150K/month band who are busy, running 40–50 hour weeks, but stuck with “good enough” offers that quietly cap growth.
+• Who this is for: Founders, coaches, consultants, and agency operators in the $50K–$150K/month band running 40–50 hour weeks with “good enough” offers that quietly cap growth.

-• The 7 Tests Problem: Your offer is likely scoring 2–4/7, with vague outcomes, weak pricing confidence, and no risk reversal—quietly costing $20K–$35K monthly in underpricing, lost deals, and 6–10 week sales cycles.
+• The 7 tests problem: Most offers sit at 2–4/7, with vague outcomes, weak pricing confidence, and no risk reversal—silently leaking $20K–$35K each month in underpricing, lost deals, and 6–10 week sales cycles.

-• What you’ll learn: The 7 Tests Scoring Framework, the 15-minute 0–7 scoring protocol, the three hidden scoring problems (Score Inflation, Fixing Wrong Tests First, Testing Once and Stopping), and concrete fix sequences drawn from Ethan, Marcus, and Priya’s cases.
+• What you’ll learn: The 7 Tests Scoring Framework, the 15-minute 0–7 scoring protocol, the three hidden scoring problems (Score Inflation, Fixing Wrong Tests First, Testing Once and Stopping), plus concrete fix sequences from Ethan, Marcus, and Priya.

 Written by Nour Boustani for $50K–$150K/month founders and operators who want to scale past hidden offer ceilings without adding more hours, discounting defensively, or guessing what to fix next.